jbrumf/tinyqsim/doc_src/Quantum_computing_basics.md

 # Quantum Computing Basics

+*Jon Brumfitt
+(First draft 19 June 2024, last updated 21 February 2025)*

-This is a short introduction to some basic concepts of quantum computation using the quantum gate model.
+This is an introduction to some basic concepts of quantum computation using the quantum gate model.
 Some knowledge of linear algebra is assumed.

 ### Contents